Rob’s research focuses on carbohydrate chemistry and biochemistry.

 In contrast to nucleic acids and proteins, carbohydrates are not template-encoded, which adds enormously to the diversity of carbohydrate structures that may be produced and imparts huge complexity to their analysis and definition of their biological function.

 Research in the Field group is focused on developing and exploiting chemical tools and principles to address questions in plant and microbial carbohydrate metabolism.

 Projects typically involve some combination of chemical and enzymatic synthesis, inhibitor design and assessment, biochemistry, structural biology, metabolomic, proteomic and transcriptomic analysis.

 From a biology perspective, the lab work cross-Kingdom; Arabidopsis, Barley, Euglena, Streptomyces, E. coli, flu virus, the African and American trypanosome.

-Informal enquiries welcome PhD positions in experimental and computational sciences for the Marie-Curie Innovative Training Network “PoLiMeR”
+Informal enquiries are also welcomed for PhD positions in experimental and computational sciences for the Marie-Curie Innovative Training Network “PoLiMeR”.